Tungstate: Structures

 See the tungstates category for a list of tungstates.

 Occurrence

 Tungstates occur naturally with molybdates.
 Scheelite, the mineral calcium tungstate, often contains a small amount of molybdate.
 Wolframite is manganese and iron tungstate, and all these are valuable sources of tungsten.
 Powellite is a mineral form of calcium molybdate containing a small amount of tungstate.

 Reactions

 Solutions of tungstates, like those of molybdates, give intensely blue solutions of complex tungstate(V,VI) analogous to the molybdenum blues when reduced by most organic materials.

 Unlike chromate, tungstate is not a good oxidizer, but like chromate, solutions of tungstate condense to give the isopolytungstates upon acidification.

+Treatment of tungstate solutions with hydrogen peroxide gives peroxide complexes, including the yellow salts of [W(O2)4](2-).